 In carpentry, the first rule every beginner is taught is: MEASURE TWICE, CUT ONCE!
 Similarly, dentistry requires the same attention to detail.
 If one follows my preceding three dental “Commandments“, the prognosis for their teeth can be pretty solid long-term.

 For most dental patients, I recommend that they have needed dental work accomplished in as few steps as possible–Do it once; do it the right way the first time in order to avoid multiple procedures.
 For example, if a tooth needs a crown (Commandment #3), then I may be able to patch it with a filling, but will have to treat the tooth again in the future to protect it with a crown.
-Treating a tooth twice means twice the risk of negatively affecting the root canal since every time a tooth is damaged, infected or restored (“filled”), the nerve inside the tooth is injured/inflamed and must heal.
+Treating a tooth twice means twice the risk of injury to the nerve in the root canal of the tooth–since every time a tooth is damaged, infected or restored (“filled”), the nerve inside the tooth is injured/inflamed and must heal.
 That can happen only so many times before the tooth is irreparably damaged and gives up the ghost–leading to extraction.

 I advise my patients that the amount of dental care they need will be directly proportional to the amount of dental work they needed (or should have had…) while in their teenage years.
 Every 20 years or so, they will need to have the dental work updated or replaced–just like those “20-year” shingles on a roof.
 Now, I can hear all the nay-sayers out there saying, “Ha!
 Well my dentist did a great job–my fillings have been there for almost 30 years.”
 To that, I say, “Please refer back to previously discussed Commandment #1 and Commandment #2, because nothing lasts forever and to maximize long-term predictability of dental care, one must be preemptive in its maintenance.